spilgt/aria2/README.md

 ### Warning

 There is little preventing users from using this to mirror pirated content.
-Hence, make sure that only trusted groups are whitelisted in `AUTHORIZED_CHATS`.
+Hence, make sure that only trusted groups are whitelisted in `AUTHORIZED_CHATS` <b>BUT ITS CURRENTLY NOT WORKING!!!!!
+YOU CAN ONLY USE THE BOT IN PM</b>

 ### Bot commands